 The website Bustimes.org has a very useful interface for looking up bus timetables and bus stops.

-The very useful Devon County Council area bus timetables for the winter of 2022 were released on 30th October 2022 and are available in some bus stations and tourist information offices and also online via: Devon Area Bus Timetable Booklets
+The very useful Devon County Council area bus timetables for the summer of 2025 will be released in June and available in some bus stations and tourist information offices and also online via: Devon Area Bus Timetable Booklets

 The Visit Dartmoor website has a very useful guide to transport, see: Visit Dartmoor: Travel information - Getting to the park